 As you search for hidden gems, you may also want to start saving money to cover your start-up expenses–which could include the first and last month’s rent plus a security deposit.
 That way, when a great deal comes your way, you can jump on it.

 Looking for a convenient place to start building your housing fund?
-SoFi Money® is a cash management account that allows you to earn competitive interest, spend, and save all in one place.
+SoFi Checking and Savings® is a high yield bank account that allows you to earn competitive interest, spend, and save all in one place.

 Photo credit: iStock/KTStock